Yves33/wxgpx-phoenix/README.md

 - Linux (32 and 64 bits)

 ## Features. ##
-wxGPGPSport is written in python 2.x (not compatible with python 3.x) using the wonderfull wxPython, numpy and matplotlib toolkits.
+wxGPGPSport is written in python (either 2.x and 3.x should work) using the wonderfull wxPython, numpy and matplotlib toolkits.
 It is fully cross platform and has been successfully tested on windows XP, windows 7 (32 and 64 bits), mac OSX mavericks (10.9) and fedora linux (and should work without any problem on any other linux distrib).
 The software features:

   - Reading *.gpx 1.0 and garmin *.fit files
   - Saving *.gpx 1.0 and numpy arrays (*.npz)